|Excursion (multiple days)||39|

 - explain and discuss the relation between several atmospheric quantities varying in space and time;

-- monitor, observe and analyse the weather situation, and perform a professional forecast using real-time or historical data;
+- monitor, observe and analyse the weather situation, and prepare basic forecasts of weather parameters using real-time or historical data;

-- discriminate and evaluate the research performed at the various research facilities offering meteorological services, education and data abroad (Germany);
+- discriminate and evaluate the research performed at the various research facilities offering meteorological services, education and data abroad (the UK or Germany);

-- appraise the career perspective, research activities, meteorological disseminated data and services provided by EUMETSAT, or similar institutes in Germany.
+- appraise the research activities, meteorological disseminated data and services provided by ECMWF, Reading, UK, or similar institutes in Germany.

-- perform and report (written) on all practical exercises in a methodical and efficient manner;
+- perform all exercises in a methodical and efficient manner;

-- taking part in an excursion abroad and writing a short report.
+- taking part in the excursion and writing a short report.

-- all units in the practical part of the course (weeks 1 - 3) should be completed;
+All units comprising the practical part of the course (weeks 1 - 3) are assessed as follows:

-- the excursion (week 4) will be assessed by means of the written report (in pairs) according to criteria in a rubric.
+The excursion (week 4) will be assessed by means of the written report (per group of 3 students) in the usual manner.
 This part counts for 20% of the final grade.